arepetti/wslcc/docs/cli-mapping.md

 wslcc compose pull [SERVICES] [OPTIONS]
 ```

 **[SERVICES]** :   Service names to pull.
-Optional — defaults to every service that has an `image:`.
+Optional — defaults to every service that has an `image:` (build-only services are skipped, not failed).
 Same unknown-name rejection as `start`.
 Requires a compose file (pulling needs to read each service's image reference from it — a bare `-p` isn't enough).

 ---